 FREE ADMIRALS CLUB MEMBERSHIP WITH THE CITI AADVANTAGE EXECUTIVE CARD

-The only credit card that gives you free full membership access to Admirals Club lounges is the Citi® / AAdvantage® Executive World Elite Mastercard® (Citi is a Credit-Land.com advertising partner).
+The only credit card that gives you free full membership access to Admirals Club lounges is the Citi® / AAdvantage® Executive World Elite Mastercard®.
 This card is good for applicants with good or excellent credit.

-The annual fee for this credit card is $450 and it is fully offset by the Admirals Club membership benefit as membership rates vary from $500 to $650 depending on your AAdvantage status.
+The annual fee for this credit card is $595 and it is fully offset by the Admirals Club membership benefit as membership rates vary from $750 to $850 for new members depending on the AAdvantage status.
 Plus, you can maximize the value of the Citi / AAdvantage Executive credit card by adding authorized users.
 All authorized users get their own card and free access to American Airlines Admirals Club lounges.
 Authorized users can visit Admirals Club lounges with no required presence of the primary cardmember.

 OTHER CITI AADVANTAGE EXECUTIVE CARD BENEFITS

 The Citi® / AAdvantage® Executive World Elite Mastercard® isn't only about Admirals Club lounge access.
-When you open the card, you can earn 50,000 American Airlines AAdvantage bonus miles after spending $5,000 in purchases within the first 3 months of account opening.
+When you open the card, you can earn 70,000 American Airlines AAdvantage bonus miles after spending $7,000 in purchases within the first 3 months of account opening (limited time offer).

 You will also get:

-• Up to $100 Global Entry or TSA Precheck application fee credit (every 5 years)
+• Up to $100 Global Entry or TSA PreCheck® application fee credit (every 4 years)

 • First checked bag is free on domestic American Airlines itineraries for you and up to 8 companions traveling with you on the same reservation

-• Priority check-in, priority airport screening (where available) and priority boarding privileges for you and up to eight travel companions on the same reservation
+• Priority check-in, priority airport screening (where available) and priority boarding privileges when flying with American Airlines

 • 25% savings on inflight food and beverage purchases when you use your card on American Airlines flights

-• Earn 2 AAdvantage® miles for every $1 spent on eligible American Airlines purchases.
+• Earn 4 AAdvantage® miles for every $1 spent on eligible American Airlines purchases

 • No Foreign Transaction Fees on purchases.